Gabe-Torres/Gabe-Torres/README.md

 ### :rocket: Current Projects

 - **[GT's Fortnite Tracker](https://github.com/orgs/gts-fortnite-app/repositories)**: A web application that allows users to check the latest skins and emotes in the Fortnite item shop.
-This application is a microservice built with Ruby on Rails and React.
+This application is a microservice built with a custom Ruby on Rails backend API and frontend React.
 [View Live](https://gts-fortnite-tracker-a0d0405c9f2a.herokuapp.com/)

 - **[Campaign Planner Pro](https://github.com/Campaign-Planner-Pro/Campaign-Planner-Pro)**: A tool for Dungeons and Dragons players to track their campaign settings, characters, and more.
 This application is a monolith built with Ruby on Rails.
-This project implements Turbo frames, Hotwire, Stimulus, and Tailwind CSS to make an enjoyable user UI.
+This project implements Devise(user auth), Turbo 8, TurboFrames, SLIM views(MVC), Hotwire, Stimulus, and Tailwind CSS to make user UI enjoyable.

 ---